saveriomiroddi/learn_bevy_ecs_by_ripping_off/src/06_01/system_sets_introduction.md

     .with_system(entity_render::entity_render)
 ```

-The above is the simplest form that a `SystemSet` can have: an anonymous group of systems that will run in parallel.
+The above is the simplest form that a system set can have: an anonymous group of systems that will run in parallel.

 Don't forget the *parallel* - by default, Bevy runs the systems in parallel, so consider this when designing the system.